ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

 ## Authentication
 The API does not impose any unique server authentication requirements.
 The server authentication provided by TLS fully addresses the needs.
-In general, for the API SHOULD be provided over TLS-protected transport (e.g., HTTPS) or VPN.
+In general, the API SHOULD be provided over TLS-protected transport (e.g., HTTPS) or VPN.

 ## Authorization
-Authorization is out of scope of this document.
+Authorization is outside the scope of this document.
 The CDS records present in the zone file are indications of intention to sign/unsign/update the DS records of the domain in the parent zone.
 This means the proceeding of the action is not determined by who issued the request.
-Therefore, authorization is out of the scope.
+Therefore, authorization is out of scope.
 Registries and registrars who plan to provide this service can, however, implement their own policy such as IP white listing, API key, etc.